Datasets for Lane Detection in Autonomous Driving: A Comprehensive Review: DATASET REVIEW

-The SDLane dataset was released in 2022 by Jin et al.~\cite{jin2022eigenlanes}.
-They recorded a total of 43k frames with a resolution of 1920$\times$1208 px, divided into 39k for training and 4k for testing.
-In terms of scenario variation, the dataset includes recordings from urban and motorway sections, including tunnels and high density traffic.
-The recordings are taken at daytime with clear weather.
-Annotations are provided as 2D anchor points to construct a 2D polyline for 0 to 5 lanes per frame.

-\subsection{Simulanes}
+\subsubsection{\textbf{Simulanes}}

 Simulanes by Hu et al.~\cite{hu2022sim} is a synthetic dataset generated for domain adaptation using the CARLA simulator.
 The dataset has 16,344 frames with a resolution of 1280$\times$720 px.
 The resolution and annotation as 2D anchor points to fit a polyline correspond to the TuSimple dataset used as the target domain.
-The dataset has a range of scenarios as it is generated on 6 different CARLA maps including urban, suburban, rural and motorway areas combined with different weather conditions such as clear weather, rain and fog.
+The dataset has a range of scenarios as it is generated on 6 different CARLA maps including urban, suburban, rural and highway areas combined with different weather conditions such as clear weather, rain and fog.
 The dataset also includes a wide range of lanes (2 to 10 lanes) with 15 different classes of markings.
-The dataset provides a wide variety of adverse weather scenarios; however, it is not directly available.
+The dataset provides a wide variety of adverse weather scenarios.

-\subsection{LanEvil}
+\subsubsection{\textbf{LanEvil}}

 Zhang et al. \cite{zhang2024lanevil} presented the LanEvil dataset in 2024.
 The main focus of this dataset is to evaluate the robustness of lane detection methods to common environmental lane image corruptions.
 Using the CARLA simulator, they generated 94 scenarios with 14 different types of corruption, such as road damage, reflections, shadows and obstacles.
 In total, the LanEvil dataset consists of 90,292 images with a resolution of 1280$\times$720 px.
 This dataset is divided into two subsets for training and testing, of 40,000 and 50,292 images respectively.
-The simulated scenarios show a high scenario diversity include urban roads and highways, as well as clear and rainy conditions.
+The simulated scenarios show a high scenario diversity including urban roads and highways, as well as clear and rainy conditions.